General FAQs

 How do you select your projects?

 Our projects come to us from a variety of sources including direct requests from a community and recommendations from other non-profit organizations, local government agencies and partner groups.
-GRID staff visits a site, meets with the community members, looks at the structure of the building, and chooses the best sites possible based on our site selection criteria.
+GRID visits a site, meets with the community members, looks at the structure of the building, and chooses the best sites possible based on our site selection criteria.
 Communities must demonstrate the desire and need for electricity.

 Selection criteria may include: